MoseleyBioinformaticsLab/isoenum/docs/tutorial.rst

       InChI=1S/C5H12O2/c1-3-4-5(2,6)7/h6-7H,3-4H2,1-2H3/i1+0,5+1
       InChI=1S/C5H12O2/c1-3-4-5(2,6)7/h6-7H,3-4H2,1-2H3/i1+0

-* Minimum and maximum number can be set to limit ``InChI`` generation to desired minimum and maximum number of atoms of specific type.
-For example generate all possible ``InChI`` where the number of carbon 13 atoms is in the range from 3 to 4:
+* A minimum and maximum number can be set to limit ``InChI`` generation to desired minimum and maximum number of atoms of the specified element.
+For example, generate all possible ``InChI`` where the number of carbon 13 atoms is in the range from 3 to 4:

    .. code-block:: none